-The EARLY RESIDENT HONOR ROLL lists those whose integrity, hard work, and belief in the future shaped the town of Kalispell.
+The Early Resident Honor Roll honors those whose integrity, hard work, and belief in the future shaped the town of Kalispell.

-Our goal is to highlight some of the people who contributed to the legal, judicial, civic, industrial, religious, and educational foundations of our valley.
+Our goal is to highlight some of the people who created the legal, judicial, civic, industrial, religious, and educational foundations of our Valley.

 Do you have an ancestor or know of an early pioneer who helped establish settlements in Northwest Montana?

 These were hardy folks with hopes, dreams, and a belief in the future.

 With skill, determination, and hard work, they created the civic, judicial, commercial, religious, and educational foundations of our communities.